MakeSchool-Tutorials/Node-Reddit-Clone/P04-Create-Subreddits/content.md

 # Resolving the `/n/subreddit` Route

 Let's see if we can make this route work.

+> [action]
-Does the terminal output the subreddit name in the url when you navigate to it?
+> As a sanity check on our route setting, let's have the terminal output the subreddit name in the url when you navigate to it.
+Add the following code to your `posts` controller:
+>
 ```js
 // SUBREDDIT
 app.get("/n/:subreddit", function(req, res) {